-They also agreed that Zakat is obligatory on hoarded (unused) jewelry that is not intended for a prohibited, unpleasant, or permissible use because it is hoarded for growth.
+They also agreed that Zakat is obligatory on hoarded (unused) jewelry that is not intended for a prohibited, unpleasant, or permissible use because it is hoarded for growth83.

-Almisbah Almunir, Lisan Alearab, Alqamus, Alkuliat by Alkafawi 2 / 186.
+82 Almisbah Almunir, Lisan Alearab, Alqamus, Alkuliat by Alkafawi 2 / 186.

-See the Kuwaiti Encyclopedia of Jurisprudence 11/183, the term "hiliy".
-Chapter Four: What is Zakat due on?
-How much Zakah is due?
-(Zakat funds and the required amounts)
+83 See the Kuwaiti Encyclopedia of Jurisprudence 11/183, the term "hiliy".

 Scholars disagreed about the jewelry used in a permissible manner, such as gold ornaments for women and silver rings for men.
 Most of the scholars are of the view that Zakat is not required for this jewelry.
 It was narrated from some of the Companions, Taabi'een, their followers, and the three imams, and it is a saying: Abdullah bin Omar, Jabir bin Abdullah, Anas bin Malik, Aisha, and Asma - may Allah be pleased with them -.
 It is also narrated on the authority of al-Qasim, al-Shaabi, Qatada, Muhammad ibn Ali, and Umrah.
-This is the saying of Malik, Al-Shafi'i, Ahmad, Abu Ubayd, Ishaq, and Abu Thor.
+This is the saying of Malik, Al-Shafi'i, Ahmad, Abu Ubayd, Ishaq, and Abu Thor84.

 And they quoted as evidence from the reported narrations on the authority of Aisha, Ibn Omar, Asma, and Jaber, may Allah be pleased with them.
-It was narrated on the authority of Aisha, may Allah be pleased with her, that she was taking care of her brother's daughters orphans, and they had jewelry, and she did not pay Zakat on it.
-Aisha is Messenger's wife, and she is the most knowl-edgeable of the people of him.
+It was narrated on the authority of Aisha, may Allah be pleased with her, that she was taking care of her brother's daughters orphans, and they had jewelry, and she did not pay Zakat on it85.
+Aisha is Messenger's wife, and she is the most knowledgeable of the people of him.
 Likewise, Ibn Omar, his sister Hafsa was the wife of the Prophet, may Allah's prayers and peace be upon him, and the ruling on her jewelry is not hidden from him.